FabrizioSulcaR/el-martillo-ocr-fabrizio-vera/README.md

 # El Martillo OCR - Fabrizio Vera

 ## Overview
 This project digitizes and analyzes a historical newspaper page from "El Martillo" (Chiclayo, 1903–1919) using the Claude API for OCR.
-The goal is to transform the unstructured image data into a structured dataset and provide exploratory insights.
+The goal is to transform the unstructured image data into a structured dataset and provide exploratory insights

 ## Repository Structure
 - `data/el_martillo/`: Contains the source image (`page_01.png`).